 NEW HAMPSHIRE, HILLSBOROUGH DISTRICT 44

-I'm Mark McLean, and I'm running for State Representative in the upcoming Special Election for District 44.
+I'm Mark McLean, and I'm running for re-election as your State Representative in Hillsborough District 44.
 Over 20 years ago, when I first came to America as a young engineering graduate student, I immediately fell in love with the energy, vitality, and opportunity this nation has to offer.
 I've cherished being a part of this great country ever since.

 An ailing General John Stark once wrote, "Live free or die: Death is not the worst of evils."
 In New Hampshire, those words have become our motto.
 We're extremely lucky to live in a state as unique as ours, and I want to keep that uniqueness; for myself, my community, and for those who come after me.
 At times that may seem hard to do, but I truly believe in the people of this state.
 People here have an incredible history of engagement that other states can only marvel at.